Renormalizing the Quark-Meson-Diquark Model: Acknowledgment

 \section{Acknowledgment}

-We thank Marco Hofmann and Shreedhar Rajesh for collaboration on related topics and Lorenz von Smekal for discussions.
-HG further thanks Jens Andersen, Jens Braun, Tomáš Brauner, Andreas Geissel, Mathias Nødtvedt and Dirk Rischke for valuable conversations.
-The authors acknowledge support from the Helmholtz Graduate School for Hadron and Ion Research (HGS-HIRe) for FAIR, the GSI Helmholtzzentrum für Schwerionenforschung, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR211 'Strong-interaction matter under extreme conditions' project number 315477589 – TRR 211.
+We thank Marco Hofmann and Shreedhar Rajesh for collaboration on related topics, and Jan M. Pawlowski and Lorenz von Smekal for valuable discussions.
+H.G. further acknowledges insightful conversations with Jens Andersen, Jens Braun, Tomáš Brauner, Andreas Geissel, Mathias Nødtvedt and Dirk Rischke, and U.M. thanks Janos Polonyi for discussions.
+The authors gratefully acknowledge support from the Helmholtz Graduate School for Hadron and Ion Research (HGS-HIRe) for FAIR, the GSI Helmholtzzentrum für Schwerionenforschung, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR211 'Strong-interaction matter under extreme conditions' project number 315477589 – TRR 211.